mebusy/notes/dev_notes/perlinnoise.md

     - ANd let's just pretend I also had to pick a value a 0, which let's say I picked this 1
         - ![](../imgs/perlin_noise_start_2.png)
         - ![](../imgs/perlin_noise_graph_1_octave.png)
-            - use extra cosine function to interpolate it ???
     - Now I'm going to do that again.
 This time, however, I'm going to pick those random values every 5 units of time.
         - and instead of picking between 0 and 100, I'm just going to pick between 0 and 50.
         - **double freq, halve amplitude**.